An informal guide through 'what's new?'

 And I shudder at the thought of repairs to 911s, Astons, Jaguars, and other similar exotics.
 When one can make a hell of a quick MG or Triumph that will NEVER be expensive to service or repair.

 And to quote a former professional racer friend of mine....'you can't make a pig into a race horse.
 But you can make an awfully fast pig.'
-And if you have never driven a really well prepared MGB, TR6, or even an MGB powered MGA........you can make an awfully fast old British sports car.
+And if you have never driven a really well prepared MGB, TR6, or even an MGB powered MGA or V6 powered MGB........you can make an awfully fast old British sports car.

-Right now, we have eleven MGBs in stock....from early to mid 1960s (the purest form of MGB), through the late sixties and early seventies (still chrome bumper but with added refinements) and a number of inexpensive rust free later 'rubber bumper' MGBs.
+Right now, we have sixteen MGBs in stock....from early to mid 1960s (the purest form of MGB), through the late sixties and early seventies (still chrome bumper but with added refinements) and a number of inexpensive rust free later 'rubber bumper' MGBs.
 Several have overdrive, one has a 5 speed, all have wire wheels, and all are great fun for the money.
-And in MGB GTs, called 'the poor man's Aston Martin back in the 1960s, we have a variety, with with a/c, one with a Ford V6 engine, these really are great classic GT cars.
+And in MGB GTs, called 'the poor man's Aston Martin back in the 1960s, we have a variety, available with a/c, a Camaro V6 engine, 5 speed or overdrive...these really are great classic GT cars.
 With a high degree of practicality.

 Of course, a step up the 'food chain' is MG's beautiful 'A' cars.
 1500, 1600 Mk I, and 1600 Mk II.
 Now, several MGAs in stock....all with wire wheels, various colors.
 Not only one of the prettiest cars ever built but with superb ride, steering, handling, braking.......in some people's mind a bit underpowered compared to TRs and Healeys BUT add an MGB engine (as a few of our cars have) and you get glorious performance.
 With power up from 72 (1500cc), 78 (1600cc) or 83 (1622cc) horsepower.
 Early B engines were rated at 98hp and with a cam and other work....substantially more.
 Go even further with a modern 5 speed transmission and the result is probably the absolute best all around classic English sports car.
 And this is from personal experience.